2s3m4s5l15/burstcoin-mobile-doc/docs/wallet/create.md

 ## PIN Code

-To complete the generation of a new Burstcoin Wallet, you need to set a PIN code for the newly created wallet.
+To complete the generation of a new Burstcoin account, you need to set a PIN code for it.
 Please refer to [PIN Code](pin.md).